Wu Changshun

 Wu Changshun (born January 1954) is the former police chief of the municipality of Tianjin, China.
 Wu is also an inventor, and has 35 patents and utility models to his credit.
 Wu spent 44 years working for the Tianjin Public Security Bureau (i.e. police force) and was the chief of the police force for some eleven years.
-Wu was dismissed from office in July 2014, and was placed under investigation by the Communist Party's anti-corruption agency.
-He was expelled from the party in February 2015.
+Wu was dismissed from office in July 2014, and was placed under investigation by the Central Commission for Discipline Inspection.
+He was expelled from the Chinese Communist Party in February 2015.

 Career

 Wu was born in January 1954 into a farming family in rural Tianjin, his father worked on a farming cooperative, while his mother was a homemaker.
 He was the second of five children.
 He spent his childhood at the Wu family courtyard where he lived with his extended family.
 As a child, Wu enjoyed playing football.
 Wu attended No. 28 Middle School in Tianjin, where he completed middle school in 1970.
 Shortly after that, he joined the Tianjin police force as a trainee at the age of 16.
-He joined the Communist Party of China in September 1973.
+He joined the Chinese Communist Party (CCP) in September 1973.